High-order linearly implicit structure-preserving exponential integrators for the nonlinear Schr\"odinger equation: Introduction

 In this paper, following the idea of the SAV approach, we firstly reformulate the original system \eqref{NLS-equation} into a new system by introducing a new auxiliary variable, which satisfies a modified energy.
 The spatial discretization is then performed with the standard Fourier pseudo-spectral method \cite{CQ01,ST06}.
-Subsequently, the extrapolation technique is employed to the nonlinear term of the semi-discrete system and a linearized system is obtained.
-Based on the Lawson transformation, the semi-discrete system is rewritten as an equivalent form and the fully discrete scheme is further obtained by using the symplectic RK method in time.
-We show that the proposed scheme can preserve the modified energy in the discretized level and at every time step, only a linear equations with constant coefficients is solved for which there is no existing references \cite{BWC2020arixv,LS2020jsc} considering this issue.
+Subsequently, the extrapolation technique/ prediction-correction strategy is employed to the nonlinear terms of the semi-discrete system and a linearized energy-conserving system is obtained.
+Based on the Lawson transformation, the semi-discrete system is rewritten as an equivalent form and the fully discrete scheme is obtained by using a RK method to the linearized equation.
+We show that, the proposed scheme can preserve the modified energy in the discretized level when some under certain circumstances are imposed on the coefficients of the Runge-Kutta method and at every time step, only a linear equations with constant coefficients is solved in which there is no existing references \cite{BWC2020arixv,LS2020jsc} considering this issue.

 The rest of this paper is organized as follows.
-In Section \ref{Sec:LI-EP:2}, we use the idea of the SAV approach to reformulate the system \eqref{NLS-equation} into a new reformulation, which satisfies a modified energy.
-In Section \ref{Sec:LI-EP:3}, the linearly implicit high-order energy-preserving exponential scheme is proposed and its energy-preservation is discussed.
+In Section \ref{Sec:LI-EP:2}, we use the idea of the SAV approach to reformulate the original equation \eqref{NLS-equation} into a new reformulation, which satisfies a modified energy.
+In Section \ref{Sec:LI-EP:3}, two class of linearly implicit energy-preserving integrating factor Runge-Kutta methods are proposed for NLSE \eqref{NLS-equation}.
 In Section \ref{Sec:LI-EP:4}, several numerical examples are investigated to illustrate the efficiency of the proposed scheme.
 We draw some conclusions in Section \ref{Sec:LI-EP:5}.